Workbooks: An Overview

 Workbooks have three states: explore, draft, and publish.

-For more information see Workbook Lifecycle: Explore, Draft, and Publish and Workbook Modes: View, Explore, and Edit.
+For more information see Workbook lifecycle: explore, draft, and publish and Workbook modes: view, explore, and edit.

-What's in a Workbook
+What's in a workbook

 This section introduces you to the basic components of workbooks.
 The screenshots show a workbook in Edit mode.

-Pages and Page Tabs
+Pages and page tabs

 A workbook contains one or more pages.
 Page tabs, located at the bottom of the screen, show different pages in the workbook.

-Page Canvas
+Page menu

 Each workbook page has a canvas on which you can place elements such as tables, pivot tables, text, controls, images, and visualizations.

-Editor Panel
+Editor panel

-The workbook editor panel, located on the left side of the screen, allows you to interact with and update elements in your workbook.
+The workbook editor panel, on the left side of the screen, allows you to interact with and update elements in your workbook.

 When you select a new or existing element, the editor panel automatically displays that specific element’s configuration.